-Before leaving Brisbane (again) there was a few nights out with my room mates and round at the old flat where Jeremy introduced me to my new favourite food, well maybe more snack: peanut butter and honey on toast.
+Before leaving Brisbane (again) there was a few nights out with my room mates and round at the old flat where an American friend introduced me to my new favourite food, well maybe more snack: peanut butter and honey on toast.
 Tasted awesome.

 So once again I’m in Rainbow Beach and this time a little more alive than before.
 I had my day trip to Fraser Island yesterday but I wasn’t as impressed as everyone else was.
 Everyone loves Fraser Island and lots of friends have recommended it but I think it’s been over hyped a bit for me.
 My expectations were higher but maybe the weather had a factor in my under appreciation of Fraser.
 It was freezing cold and pouring rain on the day we went and I was dressed for sun so not the best frame of mind to start with.

 So Fraser Island- largest sand island in the world, contains the largest perched lake in the world, the only pure bred of dingo in the world but most impressive to me; Fraser Island has dinosaurs.
 This is the filming location of BBC tv programme Walking with Dinosaurs.
 They seemed to be pretty shy though cause I didn’t see any when I was there.